Hosted Call Center: What It Is, How It Works & Why You Want One

 Call Monitoring

-Call monitoring features give managers and supervisors the power to listen in on live calls and offer support to agents.
+Call Monitoring features give you the power to listen in on live calls and offer support to agents.
+The three main call monitoring features to look out for are:

 - Call listening: Supervisors can listen in on agents’ calls to evaluate their performance and identify training opportunities.